 Benefits of Eating Protein Before Bed

-Adding protein to your nighttime routine can do more than just curb late-night cravings — it can actively support your body's recovery and performance goals.
-Here's how it helps:
+Adding protein to your nighttime routine can do more than just curb late-night cravings—it can actively support your body’s recovery and performance goals, especially if you follow a consistent resistance training program.
+Here’s how it helps:

 Better Muscle Repair and Growth

-Eating protein before bed provides your body with the tools it needs for overnight muscle repair.
-Slow-digesting proteins, like casein, deliver a steady stream of amino acids throughout the night.
-This consistent supply aids in repairing muscle tissue, promoting growth, and even optimizing fat metabolism.
-It's like giving your muscles an all-night maintenance crew.
+Eating protein before bed provides your body with the tools to improve nighttime muscle repair.
+Slow-digesting proteins, like casein, can deliver a steady stream of amino acids throughout the night.
+This consistent supply aids in repairing muscle tissue and promoting growth.

 Preserving Lean Mass for Fat Loss